EricGomesGregory/DnD-Wulfgar/Wulfgar/Equipment/Misc/4-VeryRare/Rings.md

 #### Flame Stone Plate Ring
 *Wondrous item (ring), very rare* (Attunement)
 ___
-A large brass ring with a square STONE stone embossed on it.
+A large brass ring with a square red garnet stone embossed on it.

 ***Fire Resistance.***
 You gain resistance to fire damage.